ianakoto/SoftwareAICrew/README.md

 Click the "View metrics on Langtrace" button in the Streamlit sidebar to access detailed performance metrics.

+## 🌟 Future Improvements

+To enhance the capabilities of the Software Engineering Idea Processor, the following features are planned:

+1. **Code Interpreter Agent**: This agent will dynamically interpret and execute code within the application, allowing for more interactive and real-time code generation.

+2. **Sandbox Agent**: A specialized agent designed to test generated code within a physical system or environment, rather than relying solely on language models.
+This would provide more reliable and real-world validation of the generated code.

+3. **File Writer Agent**: An agent that writes the final code output into a structured directory and folder system, making the generated code more readily usable in real-world projects.

+4. **Enhanced Task Management**: Introducing tasks for the File Writer Agent to organize and place code files in appropriate locations, ensuring that the generated project is production-ready with minimal manual adjustments.

+These enhancements will further extend the system's ability to produce practical, real-world software solutions from abstract ideas.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.